 Accommodation is available on site at the venue (right next to the training rooms), with bed and breakfast options, and full kitchen facilities are available.
 There are alternative (very close) accommodation options a very short distance away - or camping for those that prefer that option.
 There are local food options and facilities.
 Meals are not provided as there are excellent options nearby - or delegates can utilise the kitchens to prepare their own food.
 We aim to cater for all budgets.
 Accommodation is not included in the course cost.

 We utilise quality equipment.
 The course syllabus covers the core PHTLS content.
 We also have options/possibility (let the instructors know on the morning of day 1) for additional evening or day 2 afternoon lectures (including hands on practice with a Portable Altitude Chamber) that we build in for delegates needing credits for the Wilderness Medical Society Fellowship in the Academy of Wilderness Medicine.
 We usually go with the majority vote.
 Cold and Altitude seem to be the two favourites.

 An excellent Faculty, Venue and Equipment.

-A PHTLS manual will be issued to all delegates well in advance of the course.
+Delegates order their own PHTLS manual and we recommend that they start studying - usually 3-4 weeks before the course as otherwise delegates will nor remember the content come the exam.
 There are skill stations and an exam at the end of the course.
 It is essential that delegates fully study the manual before attending the course or you will not pass the exam.

 PHTLS is the global gold standard in prehospital trauma education and is taught in 64 countries.
 PHTLS is appropriate for EMTs, paramedics, nurses, physician assistants, physicians, and other prehospital providers, including Expedition Medics.
 We also allow First Responders at First Response Emergency Care Level 4 and above to attend the course.
 PHTLS is accredited by CAPCE and recognized by NREMT.